-Other words for roughly the same phenomenon have been suggested as well, such as 'document' and 'material text'.
+Other words for roughly the same phenomenon have been suggested as well, such as document and material text.
 However, they tend to concentrate on the physicality of manuscripts without attempting to cut the ties between manuscript and work.
-The 'document' is generally used to indicate "the physical material that bears a text", and the 'material text' to denote "the text of a work as found in a document."
-These terms do not rigidly designate a material unity of text, layout and codicology, but instead encompass the performance of a work as a material text on a document.
-Other scholars, uncomfortable with the harsh dividing line between document and material text, merge the two into one entity that they define as "the physical material, paper and ink".
-However, this does not do away with the Lachmannian terminological framework, because the material text is subsequently characterized as the place where authors, scribes and readers meet while 'translating'
+The document is generally used to indicate "the physical material that bears a text", and the material text to denote "the text of a work as found in a document."37 These terms do not rigidly designate a material unity of text, layout, and codicology, but instead encompass the performance of a work as a material text on a document.
+Other scholars, uncomfortable with the harsh dividing line between document and material text, merge the two into one entity that they define as "the physical material, paper and ink."
+However, this does not do away with the Lachmannian terminological framework, because the material text is subsequently characterized as the place where authors, scribes, and readers meet while "translating" or "performing" a work.
+38 As such, both definitions regard the material text as the physical performance of a work, much like the witness.
+More precisely, the material text is the textual performance of a textual work in a material context (Muzerelle sec.
+442.05).
+In practice, of course, manuscripts do not invariably use text to convey a certain message.
+For example, Valenciennes BM 500 contains a comic-like series of miniatures that illustrate the life of St. Amand on ff.
+53r-68r.
+The drawings tell a complete story of St. Amand, yet they can hardly be called a material text.39